eaton/angrylittletree/_drafts/2013-03-16-the-openwashing-of-everything.md

 The unruly reality of the Open Source ecosystem is that it's full of developers who attack technical challenges and pursue hobby projects with reckless abandon.
 These developers set their own priorities and attract collaborators on the strength of their solutions rather than their authority to demand cooperation.
 Open Source software is no panacea for hard problems, but the picture Morozov paints is so muddy that it's unrecognizable.

-## The Point He Could've Made
+## Making Morozov's Point

 The remainder of the article focuses on needling boosters of the Open Government movement, and rightly so. *Simply* giving people access to reams of government spending data, procurement records, memos, and other administravia does not improve the world.
-Even the laudable goal of transparency is only the first step:
+Finding evidence of corruption and inefficiency in mountains of raw data is no easy task, and it's easy for unscrupulous public officials to avoid accountability while publishing XML feeds.

+When needles *are* found in the haystacks, citizens still need effective tools to act on the information.
+The mechanisms for fine-grained policy change are still out of reach for most people: they need either money to pay lobbyists or time to become activists.
+This gap is a huge problem, and [it corresponds to a serious Open Source issue I've written about before](http://angrylittletree.com/2012/05/tragic-myopia-what-floss-advocates-are-missing.html) -- the disenfranchisement of non-programmers.

 Ironically, the *reasoning* behind Morozov's muddled charactierization of Open Source suggests that he'd be quite comfortable with software radicals like Richard Stallman.
 Healthy democracy demands the real ability to change the status quo when it's unacceptable -- not just a "look, don't touch" window into government.
-But if Open Government is too vauge, the answer isn't to attack Open Source.
-Instead, we should demands that its proponents articulate a clear and unambiguous
+If Open Government is too vauge, the answer isn't to attack Open Source.
+Instead, we should demand that its proponents articulate a clear and unambiguous explanation of what "open" really means -- and hold them to it.